All of our events are open to the public! No matter who you are, you are welcome and we'd love to see you there.

 Federalism in Crisis: U.S. and German Responses to the COVID-19 Pandemic

 UNC TransAtlantic Masters Program alum Brandon Bohrn will discuss his first solo publication for the Bertelsmann Foundation, Federalism in Crisis: U.S. and German Responses to the COVID-19 Pandemic.
-The publication elucidates the key cultural, structural, institutional, and political elements of both federal systems, and explores how these characteristics have impacted the interplay between federal, state, and local actors during the pandemic.
-In essence, it helps to explain why we have largely seen conflict and dysfunction in the U.S. and cooperation and coordination in Germany.
+The publication elucidates the key cultural, structural, institutional, and political characteristics of the U.S and German federal systems, and explores how they have impacted the interplay among federal, state, and local actors during the pandemic.
+In essence, this publication provides readers with a better understanding of how the U.S. and Germany, through their different forms of federalism, have confronted this once-in-a-century public health crisis.

 RSVP to tam@unc.edu for Zoom information.